TOUR STARTS FROM THE COSTA DEL SOL (SPAIN)

 > See Casablanca and Rabat on your way back to the Costa del Sol

-- The afternoon is at your leisure to explore more of the city of Fes.
+- The afternoon is at your leisure to continue discovering this exciting city on your own.

-- Dinner and overnight at your hotel in Fes.
+- Dinner and overnight at your hotel in Marrakech.

 - Transportation by de luxe motor-coaches, with air conditioning, panoramic windows, and maximum comfort and safety.

 - Experienced multilingual and English speaking tour conductors during the tours help you with your room accommodations and assure you of a pleasant vacation.

 - Local sightseeing tours as indicated, with expert local guides and entrance fees to the monuments.